 If the Annuitant dies before the Annuity Commencement Date, we will pay the Death Benefit to the Beneficiary you select.
-If the Owner dies before the entire value of the Contract is distributed, the remaining value will be distributed according to the rules outlined in the "Death Benefit" section on page 33.
+If the Owner dies before the entire value of the Contract is distributed, the remaining value will be distributed according to the rules outlined in the "Death Benefit" section on page 28.

 The amount distributed to your Beneficiary will depend on the Death Benefit option you select.
 We offer two Death Benefit options.
 For Option 1, the Owner, Annuitant, and Contingent Annuitant each must be age 85 or younger at the time the Contract is issued.
 Option 1 provides for the payment of your Annuity Account Value minus any Premium Tax.
 For Option 2, the Owner, Annuitant, and Contingent Annuitant each must be age 80 or younger at the time the Contract is issued.
-For Contracts issued prior to April 30, 2004, Option 2 provides for the payment of the greater of (1) your Annuity Account Value, minus any Premium Tax or (2) the sum of Contributions applied to the Contract as of the date the request for payment is received, less partial withdrawals, periodic withdrawals, and premium tax, if any.
-For Contracts issued on or after April 30, 2004, Option 2 provides for the payment of the greater of (1) your Annuity Account Value, minus any Premium Tax or (2) the sum of all Contributions, minus any Proportional Withdrawals you have made and minus any Premium Tax.
+Option 2 provides for the payment of the greater of (1) your Annuity Account Value, minus any Premium Tax or (2) the sum of all Contributions, minus any Proportional Withdrawals you have made and minus any Premium Tax.
 If you select Death Benefit option 1, your Mortality and Expense Risk Charge will be 0.65%.
 If you choose Death Benefit option 2, this charge will be 0.85%.
-For Contracts issued prior to May 1, 2003, if you selected Death Benefit option 2, this charge will remain at 0.70%.
 In addition, each Portfolio assesses a charge for management fees and other expenses.

-You may cancel your Contract during the Right of Cancellation period by sending it to Schwab Insurance Services or to the representative from whom you purchased it.
+You may cancel your Contract during the Right of Cancellation period by sending it to the Annuity Service Center or to the representative from whom you purchased it.
 If you are replacing an existing insurance contract with the Contract, the Right of Cancellation period may be extended based on your state of residence.
 The Right of Cancellation period is described in more detail in this Prospectus.

-This summary highlights some of the more significant aspects of the Schwab OneSource Annuity.
+This summary highlights some of the more significant aspects of the Schwab OneSource Annuity[®].
 You'll find more detailed information about these topics throughout the Prospectus and in your Contract.
 Please keep them both for future reference

-Great-West Life & Annuity Insurance Company
+First Great-West Life & Annuity Insurance Company